bruteforceproject/PortalEd/README.md

 1. Clone the repository from GitHub:

    git clone https://github.com/bruteforceproject/PortalEd.git

 2. Install dependencies using npm (if it require for your local):

    npm install

    Building and running the application

 3. Build the application:
    npm run build

 4. Start the application:
    npm start

 Deployment

 5. Create an AWS or MongoDB account and provision the necessary resources (such as a database instance and storage bucket).

 6. Follow the provider-specific instructions for deploying a Node.js application.

 7. Set any necessary environment variables (such as database credentials) in the deployment environment.

 Testing

 8. Run tests using npm:

    Npm run test
+   And
+   To perform UI testing, we will create any testing framework based on Java and the Selenium web driver.

 9. The test suite covers the following areas:
    • Unit tests for each module
    • Integration tests for the API endpoints
    • End-to-end tests for the entire application

 Troubleshooting